Yara Shahidi on Partying, Instagram and Living the

 "Awareness is the first step.
 I now no longer have to be concerned with just the stories my newspaper is giving me, or CNN.
 I'm learning about iconic activists not through my school system, but through Twitter, through following this other person that I admire or am inspired by.
 It means that there's this new exchange of information happening."

-Yara: Mimii top and shorts; Vintage Versace blouse; Versace sandals; Bonnie Clyde Mancuso Sunglasses, $128 USD, available at Bonnie Clyde.
+Yara: Mimii top and shorts; Vintage Versace blouse; Versace sandals; Bonnie Clyde Mancuso Sunglasses, £98.02, available at Bonnie Clyde.
 Keri: Stylist’s own robe; Discount Universe boots.

 Advertisement

-“I describe my future as being policy-adjacent.
-I would like to be next to Capitol Hill but not on it,” she said in a cadence that felt practiced, as if she was reciting poetry.
-“The major I’m doing at [college] is called social studies.
-It’s an interdisciplinary, socio-economic, philosophy and anthropology major, and African-American studies as my second major.”
+"I describe my future as being policy-adjacent.
+I would like to be next to Capitol Hill but not on it," she said in a cadence that felt practised, as if she were reciting poetry.
+"The major I’m doing at [school] is called social studies.
+It’s an interdisciplinary, socioeconomic, philosophy and anthropology major, and African-American studies as my second major."
 Cue raucous applause.

 Advertisement